From Linear Differential Equations to Unitaries: A Moment-Matching Dilation Framework with Near-Optimal Quantum Algorithms: Introduction

 Both schemes deliver an \emph{exact} embedding, and after a suitable numerical discretization, inheriting the exponential speedup in Hilbert-space dimension together with near–optimal scaling in the evolution time and target precision~$\epsilon$ \cite{ACL23,jin2025schr}.
 Yet they rely on very different ingredients in the implementation.
 A recent note \cite{hu2025dilation} further points out that Schrödingerization can be interpreted through the lens of the general Sz.–Nagy dilation theorem \cite{nagy2010harmonic} as a specific realization.
 The confluence of these rapid developments, and the clear momentum behind their initial applications \cite{jin2024quantum,bharadwaj2025compact,jin2024quantum-interf,hu2024quantum} brings forth three pressing questions into sharp focus: \textbf{(1)} \emph{Is there a unifying abstraction that embraces \emph{both} existing dilations \textbf{and} makes explicit the freedom in choosing the ancillary space and its coupling with the system Hilbert space $\ch$?} \textbf{(2)} \emph{Which structural criteria on a dilation guarantee an \emph{exact} embedding of the non-unitary dynamics?} \textbf{(3)} \emph{Can those criteria be leveraged to \emph{systematically} generate new, tunable families of dilations tailored to specific algorithms and hardware— from digital qubits to continuous-variable photonics and neutral-atom platforms?}

 The present work answers all three questions in the affirmative.
-Specifically, we present a general framework, where we first streamline the dilation into an Encode-Evolve-Evaluate pipeline:
+Specifically, we present a general framework for treating any linear PDE or ODE system with generator $L(t)$, where we first streamline the dilation into an Encode-Evolve-Evaluate pipeline:

 where $I_A$ and $F$ act on an ancillary Hilbert space $\mathcal H_A$. $F$ is skew Hermitian, thus making the dilated operator $I_A \otimes H(s) +i F \otimes K(s)$ Hermitian on $\ch_A \otimes \ch$ .
-Meanwhile $\kee{r}\in\mathbb X$ with $\mathbb X$ being a larger function space than $\mathcal H$, but approximitable by $\ch$. $\brr{l}$ is a linear functional on $\mathbb X$.
+Meanwhile $\kee{r}\in\mathbb X$ with $\mathbb X$ being a larger function space than $\mathcal H_A$, but approximitable by $\ch_A$.
+The notation $\kee{\cdot}$ indicates that the state might not be normalized.
+Similarly, $\brr{l}$ is a linear functional on $\mathbb X$.
 This procedure is inspired by the Schrödingerization method—formulated with warped-phase coordinates and a Fourier transform \cite{PhysRevLett.133.230602} or in the qumode-quadrature basis \cite{jin2024analog}.
 By setting up a general framework that does not presuppose a particular ancilla space, we preserve the flexibility to devise alternative dilation schemes, as demonstrated below.

 The main contribution of this paper can be summarized as follows \begin{enumerate} \item We first show that the dilation is exact, provided that the following moment-matching condition is satisfied: \( \brr{l} F^{k}\kee{r}=1 (k\ge0), \) thus providing a set of transparent conditions.